zevanreg/snippy-ai-hackathon/hackathon/Instructions_durable_functions.md

 Pre-requisites:

-- Azurite (VS Code extension) or Azure Storage account.
-For local dev, keep `AzureWebJobsStorage=UseDevelopmentStorage=true` in settings or use connectionstring belo. **make sure azurite is running for local dev** (extension is installed if using devcontainer)
 - Container name in env `INGESTION_CONTAINER` (default `snippet-input`).
 - devcontainer includes PowerShell - use `pwsh` in terminal to use PS instead of linux shell